France, Switzerland, UK

 Cycle approx 125km (80 miles)

-Our first day in the saddle!
-We start early so we can negotiate Paris’s busy streets before rush-hour, and ride along the boulevards of the capital’s Left Bank, roughly following the course of the River Seine.
-It doesn’t seem long before we are riding through open, agricultural landscapes, passing villages with squat Norman churches, colourful shuttered houses and tree-lined market squares.
-After passing on wide shaded roads through the extensive green forests of Fontainebleau, formerly a royal hunting park, our route becomes a little hillier as we ride over gently rolling chalk downs.
+We start early so we can negotiate Paris’s busy streets before rush-hour.
+Our route takes us along the boulevards of the capital’s Left Bank; we see many recognisable landmarks such as Les Invalides and the Grand Palais as we ride south-east out of Paris, roughly following the course of the River Seine.
+Before long we are riding through open, agricultural landscapes, passing villages with squat Norman churches, colourful shuttered houses and tree-lined market squares – peaceful rural scenes which are as quintessentially French as the grandeur of Paris behind us.
+After passing on wide shaded roads through the extensive green forests of Fontainebleau, formerly a royal hunting park, our route becomes a little hillier as we ride over the gently rolling chalk hills that make this region so good for wine-growing.
 There are no tough climbs on this first day, but we’ll no doubt be pleased to cross the River Yonne into the lovely medieval Burgundy town of Sens, complete with its beautiful town hall and gothic cathedral.
 Night hotel.

 Day 7: Sens – Semur-en-Auxois